Laxmi0412/customer-churn-retention-analytics/README.md

 This project analyzes customer churn behavior to understand why customers leave, which segments are at risk, and how much revenue is lost due to churn.
 It combines SQL-based data analysis, Python-driven exploration, and Power BI dashboards to deliver actionable retention insights.

+# 💰 Customer Churn & Retention Analytics System

+(Power BI + SQL + Python)

+## 🚀 Project Overview

+This project analyzes customer churn behavior to understand why customers leave, which segments are at risk, and how much revenue is lost due to churn.
+It combines SQL-based data analysis, Python-driven exploration, and Power BI dashboards to deliver actionable retention insights.
+This project simulates a real-world business analysis engagement by translating customer behavior data into actionable retention strategies, stakeholder-focused reporting, and executive decision-support insights.

+## 📌 Key Outcomes

+## 📌 Key Outcomes

+• Analyzed 7,000+ customer records to identify churn drivers and retention opportunities.

+• Identified month-to-month contracts as the highest-risk churn segment.

+• Quantified revenue loss associated with customer attrition.

+• Built interactive Power BI dashboards for churn monitoring and executive reporting.

+## 🎯 Business Problem

+Businesses lose significant revenue not only from low acquisition but from existing customers leaving (churn).

+This project answers:

+- Which customers are leaving and why?
+- What patterns indicate churn risk?
+- How much revenue is being lost?
+- Which customers should be targeted for retention?

 **🎯 Business Problem**

 Businesses lose significant revenue not only from low acquisition but from existing customers leaving (churn).